hardesc/rbp-npm/npm/doc/misc/npm-config.md

 * Default: `null`
 * Type: String

 A client key to pass when accessing the registry.
-Values should be in PEM format with newlines replaced by the string "\n".
-For example:

-    key="-----BEGIN PRIVATE KEY-----\nXXXX\nXXXX\n-----END PRIVATE KEY-----"

-It is _not_ the path to a key file (and there is no "keyfile" option).

-### legacy-bundling

-* Default: false
-* Type: Boolean

-Causes npm to install the package such that versions of npm prior to 1.4, such as the one included with node 0.8, can install the package.
-This eliminates all automatic deduping.
-If used with `global-style` this option will be preferred.

 ### link